Itisfilipe/feature-requets-flask-app/README.md

         ```
         $ cd feature-app
         ```
     2. Build the front end app.
-It will build everything and make a copy to backend folder so it can be served by flask server.
+It will build everything and make a copy of index.html to backend folder so it can be served by flask.
        ```
         $ cd frontend
+        $ npm install
         $ npm run buildprod
         ```
     3. Go to backend folder and then create and fire up your virtual environment in python3: